aws-solutions/document-understanding-solution/README.md

 - 2 for CICD
 - 1 for solution specific CDK Toolkit
-- 2 for documents (sample and general documents)
+- 2/3 for documents ((sample and general documents and optionally 1 for COVID-19 sample documents if opting for Amazon Kendra Integration)
 - 1 for the client bucket
 - 1 for access logs
 - 1 for CDK toolkit (if this is the customer's first try with CDK)
+- 1 for document bulk processing pipeline

 The solution is set up to reserve lambda concurrency quota.
 This is both to limit the scale of concurrent Lambda invocations as well to ensure sufficient capacity is available for the smooth functioning of the demo.
 You can tweak the "API_CONCURRENT_REQUESTS" value in source/lib/cdk-textract-stack.ts for changing the concurrency Lambda limits